Japanese Cottage and Mainstream Outdoor Brands

 14. HERITAGE

 One thing Japan doesn’t have a shortage of is cottage tent makers.
 Joining the illustrious company of those listed above is Heritage.
-The company is situated in the heart of the Japanese Alps in Azumino City, Nagano making it an ideal spot to test out their latest innovations.
+The company is situated in the heart of the Japanese Alps in Azumino City, Nagano, making it an ideal spot to test out their latest innovations.
 It also helps that most employees working for Heritage are avid mountaineers.
 Their fastpacking tents are some of the lightest available.
-Case in point is their one-person 2nd generation single wall crossover dome tent coming in at a miserly 540g.
-For all round three-season use consider the doubled walled HI-REVO that still weighs less than a 1 kg.
+Case in point is their one-person, second-generation single-wall crossover dome tent, which comes in at a miserly 540 grams.
+For all-round, three-season use, consider the doubled-walled HI-REVO, which still weighs less than 1 kilogram.

 ICON: 2nd Generation Crossover Dome